oehrlis/oci-sec-ws/lab/ex01/1x00-Exercise.md

 - Create a object storage bucket and change visibility to public
 - Verify new Cloud Guard alert

 ## Solution

 Login as User XYZ in OCI console and go to _Cloud Guard Overview_.
 Ensure you have select the proper compartment in from the dropdown list on left side.

 ![>> overview](images/screenshot-cloud-guard-overview.jpg)

 ### Clone existing Oracle managed receipes

 From left menu, select _Recipes_ and _Clone_.

 ![>> step_1](images/screenshot-cloud-guard-clone_step_1.jpg)

-#### Clone _Detector_ recipes.
+#### Clone _Detector_ recipes

 Cloud Guard -> Recipes -> Detector recipes

 - Change compartment on top to trivadisbdsxsp (root).
 - Select recipe OCI Activity Detector Recipe (Oracle managed) from dropdown list
 - Set name for cloned recipe , as example _OCI Activitiy Detector Recipe - <compartment-name>_
 - Ensure in section Compartment, your compartment is selected.